What is cyberbullying?

 The lack of a code of good conduct for the Internet leads to behaviour that would not occur in person.

 Finland, Italy and Holland have succeeded in reducing the amount of bullying and cyberbullying in schools with the KiVa program.
 This educational project from the University of Turku (Finland) began in 2009 and since then has received, among others, the European Crime Prevention Award because of its results.
 Over the years, this program has succeeded in improving the situation of 90% of the victims of school bullying in Finland that took part in this project.
-By 2014 Italy had already succeeded in reducing school bullying by 55% in primary schools and 40% in secondary schools.
-That same year, the attack rate dropped from 29% to 13.5% in the Dutch schools that tried out this initiative.
+The project has expanded to other countries such as Belgium, Estonia, France, Ireland, Italy, New Zealand, Spain, South Africa, Sweden, Switzerland, the Czech Republic, the Netherlands and the UK.
 In addition to preventing school bullying, KiVa provides tools for intervention by teachers, helps the victims to overcome the symptoms and helps bullies develop their ability to show their feelings in another way.

 But KiVa is not alone.
 The problem of bullying has led to other programs that are fighting to eradicate it.
 One of them is ZERO.
 This Norwegian program has been successfully implemented in a number of countries in Latin America, including Chile, Peru and Mexico.
 It starts from the premise that bullying is aggression designed to bring social rewards, such as power, and focuses on reducing these and increasing the gratification produced by positive behaviour.
 The role of teachers is vital because they are responsible for teaching coexistence and a group culture.
 In Switzerland they have Be-Prox, a program that emphasises the learning of values that promote positive social relations among children.
 The Irish model, ABC, is also notable; it includes the addition of two compulsory subjects: Personal health education and civic, social and political education.
 And we should not fail to mention the pioneers, the Pikas program, which seeks to reconcile the bully and the victim in a group meeting, and the program Olweus, which seeks to promote peer relations.